 - Bloggers who create content based on specific knowledge or skills.
 They write reviews based on their own experience.

 For many brands, working with influencers is the easiest way to present and advertise their products.
-Many Chinese Key Opinion Leaders are experts in their respected fields and share product reviews that contain valuable information.
+Many Chinese Key Opinion Leaders are experts in their respective fields and share product reviews that contain valuable information.
 It is the reason why Internet users consider them reliable and trustworthy.

 Influencers in China have a more extensive base of followers than those in other countries because of how many Internet users there are.
 The most popular Chinese influencers can have millions of followers who follow their advice.
 Therefore, they have a bigger impact on sales figures than, for example, some magazines.